aboul3la/Sublist3r/README.md

 ### Compatibility notes:
 Sublist3r2 currently supports python3 on linux dists.
 Python3.6+ is the recommended version. </br>
 Other operating systems (macos, windows) will be supported in later releases. </br>
-BruteForcing is now multiple times faster than in the original tool and uses aiodnsbrute instead of subbrute.</br>
+BruteForcing is now multiple times faster than in the original tool and uses aiodnsbrute instead of subbrute.
+Tool bruteforces ~150K subdomains at default threads count (7000) within 15 minutes.</br>